User profile photo

 User photos in email signatures

 With users’ photos already uploaded to your organization, you can go a step further and add them to email signatures.
 Such email signatures will let you automatically personalize email signatures and create a friendly image for your customers.
-See this short video to see how you can do it:
+See this short video to learn how you can do it:

 See the guides below for more information: